wingeng/ln/README.markdown

 # Massaging into C++

-Taking the original linenoise code and massaging it to C++
+Taking the original linenoise code and massaging it to C++ (slowly)

 # Linenoise